bitprj/devrel/Kmeans_clustering_imgs.md

 ```
 label_indx = np.arange(0,len(np.unique(clt.labels_)) + 1)
 ```
-Initializes an array of length == # clusters.
+This initializes an array of length == # clusters.
 These are the set the indices for the histogram

-Each "data" point of the image array will consist of its own color class label, so we plot the frequency of each color.The more a certain color appears in an image, the more data points it will have associated with it
+Each "data" point of the image array will consist of its own color class label, so we plot the frequency of each color.The more a certain color appears in an image, the more data points it will have associated with it.

 ![](https://i.imgur.com/spfxuak.png)